 - A request for public records must ask for existing records or documents.
 FOIA provides for a right to inspect or copy records; it does not provide a right to insist that County officials do research on behalf of a requester or respond to a list of questions about County-related matters, nor does it require County officials to create a record that does not already exist.

 - A citizen may choose to receive electronic records in any format that the County uses in the regular course of business.

 - For example, if records maintained in an Excel database are requested, the requester may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records.

-- If we have questions about a request, please cooperate with staff's efforts to clarify the type of records sought, or to attempt to reach a reasonable agreement about a response to a large request.
-Making a FOIA request is not an adversarial process, but the County may need to discuss a request with to be sure that it is understood what records are of interest.
+- If we have questions about a request, please cooperate with the staff's efforts to clarify the type of records sought or to attempt to reach a reasonable agreement about a response to a large request.
+Making a FOIA request is not an adversarial process, but the County may need to discuss a request to be sure that it is understood what records are of interest.

 King George County’s Responsibilities in Responding to Your Request:

 - County officials or staff must respond to your request for records within five working days of receiving it.
 "Day One" is considered the day after your request is received.
 The five-day period does not include weekends or state holidays.